patniemeyer/patniemeyer.github.io/_posts/2018-10-29-generating-memoji-from-photos.md

   <img height="400" src="/assets/memoji-gen/obama-picks-all.png">
 </p>

 Ok, well, the results are interesting anyway, right? :) Keep in mind the limited set of Memoji that it had to choose among and that the dominant features the network is seeing in these images may not be what we expect.
-Also note how much lower the scores (the "confidences") in these comparisons than when comparing Memoji to other Memoji.
+Also note how much lower the scores (the "confidences") are in these comparisons than when comparing Memoji to other Memoji.

 Let's move on :)

 ## The "Generation" Process

-Ok, so now let's try to turn this around and create some Memoji using the network to pick features.
+Next, I tried to turn this around and create a Memoji using the network to pick features.
-This is where it gets sticky.
-There's no API for creating Memoji with code and therefore no obvious way to have an algorithm create one.
-While there would certainly be ways to do this with a jailbroken iOS device or by hacking together captured artwork, I'm going to take an easier route and just help the script push the buttons.
+This is where it got sticky.
+As I mentioned, there's no obvious way to automate the creation of a Memoji on iOS.
+While there would certainly be ways to do this with a jailbroken device or by hacking together captured artwork, I'm decided to keep this simple and just help the script push the buttons.

 For the test rig I tethered my phone to my desktop with Quicktime Player's Movie Recording feature and positioned it in a corner where the script could grab screenshots for processing.
 For each feature I ran through the possibilities, selecting each option and hitting enter on the keyboard to grab and rank the output.